gavinlyonsrepo/RpiMotorLib/Documentation/28BYJ.md

  where full = fullstep , half = half step , wave = wave drive.

- example: to run A stepper motor connected to GPIO pins 18, 23, 24, 25 (18-IN1 23-IN2 24-IN3, 25-IN4)
+ example (version 1.1): to run A stepper motor connected to GPIO pins 18, 23, 24, 25
+ (18-IN1 23-IN2 24-IN3, 25-IN4)
  for step delay of .01 second for 100 steps in clockwise direction, verbose output off , in half step mode